PreMix: Label-Efficient Multiple Instance Learning via Non-Contrastive Pre-training and Feature Mixing: Declaration of generative AI and AI-assisted technologies in the writing process

-Following the approach in \citep{Contrastive_MIL_Unsupervised_Framework}, which utilizes the contrastive method SimCLR for MIL aggregator pre-training, we evaluated SimCLR alongside our recommended non contrastive method, Barlow Twins. \hyperref[tab:effect of different pre-training initialization]{Table \ref{tab:effect of different pre-training initialization}} presents the comparison results after 300 epochs of pre-training with SimCLR, Barlow Twins, and the proposed method called Barlow Twins Slide Mixing.
-Notably, initializing with SimCLR resulted in a performance decrease compared to the baseline (training the MIL aggregator from scratch), showing a decline of 0.038 in mean accuracy (across random sampling and five active learning acquisition functions).
-In contrast, pre-training with Barlow Twins improved the downstream performance, outperforming the baseline with an average gain of 0.0025.
-These findings highlight the importance of carefully selecting the pre-training method, particularly between contrastive and non contrastive approaches.
+Building on the findings of \citep{Contrastive_MIL_Unsupervised_Framework}, which employs the contrastive SimCLR method for MIL aggregator pre-training, we evaluate the non-contrastive Barlow Twins method alongside our proposed Barlow Twins Slide Mixing approach.
+The results, summarized in \hyperref[tab:effect of different pre-training initialization]{Table \ref{tab:effect of different pre-training initialization}}, reveal a clear difference in performance between these methods.
+Pre-training the MIL aggregator with SimCLR results in a 3.8\% reduction in mean F1 compared to the baseline (training the aggregator from scratch), averaged across random sampling (traditional fully supervised fine-tuning) and five active learning acquisition functions.

-To further enhance downstream performance, our proposed pre-training method, Barlow Twins Slide Mixing outperformed the vanila Barlow Twins approach.
-The addition of intra-batch mixing introduced extra positive pairs during pre-training, resulting in an average improvement of 0.004 over the vanilla Barlow Twins.
-This performance gap becomes more pronounced with extended pre-training epochs, as discussed in the next section.